carlohamalainen/carlohamalainen.github.io/_posts/2012-11-12-debian-on-dell-latitude-e6530.md

 Author: JB

 Thanks for the quick answer!
-With the 3.6.6 kernel built with the original options it comes out with (so lots of included drivers that are of no use for my system, but it&#8217;s ok for lazy people, at least I don&#8217;t miss any that is actually useful), it wouldn&#8217;t boot out of grub.
-With precisely the same settings as my working 2.6.32-5-686, same uuid for the hard disk, etc, 3.6.6 complains that no device is bound to boot from&#8230; Weired, isn&#8217;t it?
-I&#8217;ll probably go for a 3.2.33 with some care in the choice of the modules to use as builtin, when I have some spare time&#8230;
+With the 3.6.6 kernel built with the original options it comes out with (so lots of included drivers that are of no use for my system, but it's ok for lazy people, at least I don't miss any that is actually useful), it wouldn't boot out of grub.
+With precisely the same settings as my working 2.6.32-5-686, same uuid for the hard disk, etc, 3.6.6 complains that no device is bound to boot from...
+Weired, isn't it?
+I'll probably go for a 3.2.33 with some care in the choice of the modules to use as builtin, when I have some spare time...

 Date: 2012-11-16 20:03:46 UTC

 Author: JB

 Sorry, silly me!
 I had missed the make modules-install step before the make install.
-Now 3.6.6 runs fine, soundcard works nicely, for the moment I&#8217;ve not tried the camera.
+Now 3.6.6 runs fine, soundcard works nicely, for the moment I've not tried the camera.

-With the NVidia proprietary driver version 304.64, it&#8217;s a nice display also! 🙂
+With the NVidia proprietary driver version 304.64, it's a nice display also! 🙂

 Date: 2012-11-20 18:23:16 UTC